 - For mobile devices that have Android or iOS, you can open the Settings app and locate the Accessibility segment.
 On iOS devices, you’ll find it within the group of General settings.

-Accessibility to Web:
+Accessibility to the Web:

 There are many web browsers that provide their own built-in accessibility features.
 Users will most probably find these options in their browser’s settings.

-Before going towards these settings, you have to try to zooming in.
-Zooming is a simple method to make web pages clearer and visible so users can read it easily.
+Before going towards these settings, you have to try to zoom in.
+Zooming is a simple method to make web pages clearer and visible so users can read them easily.
 It also works according to the same pattern in most browsers.
 If you’re utilizing a browser in Windows, you can zoom in or out by clicking Ctrl+ or Ctrl- (hold down the Ctrl key and tap the + or – key).
 In case users are using a Mac, then tap Command+ or Command-.

 Any user wants to go back to the default zoom level.
 Then just tap Ctrl+0 (hold down the Ctrl key and click the zero key).
 At times you’re using a Mac then you can tap Command+0.